 Casting a Shadow: Summoning the Shadowkhan and spreading darkness are the main powers of the Oni generals.

 Intangible Floating Demon Head: Tarakudo.
-Makes him a very difficult enemy to fight, but also forces him to rely heavily on his minions.
-He still seems to prefer it to having a real body, though, since the only way he would get that is if someone found the mask that can seal him away.
+It makes him a very difficult enemy to fight, but also forces him to rely heavily on his minions.
+He still prefers it to having a real body, since the only way he would get that is if someone found the mask that can seal him away.

 Living Shadow: The Shadowkhan, Elite Mooks who literally come out of the shadows.
 They have been around since season 1 but their role and backstory are expanded to be revealed as Tarakudo's private army, and come in eight additional varieties.